Georg von Küchler

-Georg Carl Wilhelm Friedrich von Küchler (30 May 1881 – 25 May 1968) was a German field marshal and war criminal during World War II.
+Georg Carl Wilhelm Friedrich von Küchler (30 May 1881 – 25 May 1968) was a German Generalfeldmarschall (Field Marshal) of the Wehrmacht during the Second World War, who was subsequently convicted of war crimes.
 He commanded the 18th Army and Army Group North during the Soviet-German war of 1941–1945.

 After the end of the war, he was tried in the High Command Trial, as part of the Subsequent Nuremberg trials.
 On 27 October 1948 he was sentenced to 20 years in prison for war crimes and crimes against humanity committed in the Soviet Union.
 He was released in 1953.

 Early life and World War I

 Born on 30 May 1881 at Schloss Philippsruhe, Küchler's family were Prussian Junker.
 He entered the Imperial Army in 1900 as an officer cadet in the artillery.
 He was posted to the 25th Field Artillery Regiment and the following year was commissioned as a Leutnant (second lieutenant).
 He remained in his regiment until 1907, when he was assigned to Military Riding School.
 He received a promotion to Oberleutnant (first lieutenant) in 1910 and studied at the Prussian Military Academy for three years.
 He joined the Greater General Staff in Berlin after his graduation from the academy in 1913.

 When World War I commenced, Küchler was sent to the Western Front.
 Now a Hauptmann (captain), he was given command of an artillery battery.
 He participated in the battles at the Somme and Verdun and later in the Champagne Province.
 Within months of arriving on the Western Front, he had been awarded both the first and second classes of the Iron Cross.

 After serving on the frontlines, Küchler performed staff duties at IV Corps and later VIII Corps.
 By the end of 1916 he was the 'Staff Officer, Operations' with the 206th Infantry Division.
 He returned to Germany later in the war to take a similar post with 8th Reserve Division.
 By the end of the war he was serving of the staff of Rüdiger von der Goltz, commander of the Baltic Sea Division.
 After the armistice and still in the Baltics, he joined the Freikorps and fought the Red Army in Poland.